astronomer/docs/learn/airflow-params.md

 :::info

-When a `type` is specified for a Param the field will turn into a required input by default because of [JSON validation](https://json-schema.org/draft/2020-12/json-schema-validation.html#name-dates-times-and-duration).
-To make a field optional allow NULL values by setting the type to `["null", "<my_type>"]`.
+When a `type` is specified for a param, the field will be a required input by default because of [JSON validation](https://json-schema.org/draft/2020-12/json-schema-validation.html#name-dates-times-and-duration).
+To make a field optional, allow NULL values by setting the type to `["null", "<my_type>"]`.

 :::

 ### Param attributes

-Aside from the `type` attribute the `Param` class has several other attributes that can be used to define a default value:
+Aside from the `type` attribute, the `Param` class has several other attributes that can be used to define a default value:

 - `title`: The title of the param that will be displayed in the Trigger DAG UI instead of the param key when specified.
 - `description`: A description of the param where further instructions can be added.